ouaabisouhayle/readme_others_are_private/README.md

 #### Football Analysis and Prediction
 - **Clustering of Formations**: Analyzed data from Bundesliga matches to cluster formations used during games, identifying common patterns and strategies using clustering algorithms.
 - **Event Prediction**: Developed a predictive model to forecast the type of movement in a football match, such as overlaps or runs behind the defense, using machine learning techniques.
+-
+#### Movie Recommendation System
+- Designed an innovative movie recommendation system employing collaborative filtering techniques to offer personalized suggestions using TensorFlow and Pandas.

+#### Tennis Padel Stroke Classification
+- Developed a model integrated into a wearable device to classify tennis strokes in real-time based on multi-axis sensor data using TensorFlow and signal processing techniques.

 ### Web Scraping and Data Analysis
 #### LinkedIn Job Market Analysis